 Employers are not allowed to ask questions about your sexual orientation and are not allowed to make comments about your gender during the interview.

-Additionally, if you feel that the hiring managers are expressing signs or racial prejudice, it’s important to ensure that you are communicating this with the recruiter, or even a lawyer in order to ensure that it is resolved fairly.
-Same rules apply if you were fired illegally.
+Additionally, if you feel that the hiring managers are expressing signs of racial prejudice, it’s important to ensure that you are communicating this with the recruiter, or even a lawyer to ensure that it is resolved fairly.
+The same rules apply if you were fired illegally.

-As an applicant, it can often feel that you do not have a voice in the process and have to jump through hoops in order to express your interest and dedication for the role.
+As an applicant, it can often feel that you do not have a voice in the process and have to jump through hoops to express your interest and dedication to the role.
 If you feel uncomfortable in a task that you have been asked to perform, or through the questions that they have chosen to ask.

 Remember, you have the power to refuse a role, just as much as the hiring manager has to refuse your application.
 If you feel that the company culture is a compromise of your own standards, then don’t act upon this.

-Alice Porter works closely with Gorvins in order to better inform employees on their workplace rights.
+Alice Porter works closely with Gorvins to better inform employees on their workplace rights.